Updated: May 5

-Just because we can’t be with all of the ones that we love in person, doesn’t mean we can’t find ways to connect.
+Just because we can’t be with all of the ones that we love in person right now, doesn’t mean we can’t find ways to connect.
 There is FaceTime, chat, social media, text, phone calls, or even snail mail.
-A free Zoom account is how we'll be celebrating my son's 3rd birthday this weekend with our family and friends.
-Problems are just opportunities, right?

-I'm still trying to figure out how to manage a work from home position with a toddler on my lap.
-I'll be honest, it's overwhelming.
-Time is limited, and more precious than ever.
-But I still wanted to compile a resource of virtual activities that you can do to keep busy (or just entertained) while we engage in social distancing.
-I’ll continue to add to this blog page as I discover new ways for us to connect with our community from the comfort of our homes, so check back from time to time.
-I'm also sharing to the Facebook group page directly with one-time virtual events (like paint n sips and music fests).
-Take care everyone.
-And remember, we are #VermontStrong.
+I’ll continue to add to this blog page as I discover new ways for us to connect with our community from home, so check back from time to time.
+I'm also sharing to the Facebook group page directly with one-time virtual events (like paint n' sips and music fests).
+Take care everyone!

 Chalk The Block or Chalk Your Walk: The idea is simple.
 Spread some color to brighten things up, and leave a positive message on your driveway, the sidewalk, in front of a neighbors house, etc.. (just keep at a safe distance of course).